-It encourages students to realize that answers to many questions often require broad critical thinking and insights drawn from various areas of knowledge; it develops social, communication and interpersonal skills that facilitate collaboration and teamwork; it fosters creativity, personal responsibility, sensitivity towards the environment we live in and open-mindedness to towards all the differences we share in nationality, culture, religion, appearance etc. .
+Learning in the Middle School encourages students to realize that answers to many questions often require broad critical thinking and insights drawn from various areas of knowledge; it develops social, communication and interpersonal skills that facilitate collaboration and teamwork; it fosters creativity, personal responsibility, sensitivity towards the environment we live in and open-mindedness to towards all the differences shared in nationality, culture, religion, appearance etc.

-In Middle School, students can study English and French as a native or first language, including literature; French or English as an additional language for non-native speakers; mathematics; integrated science; history; geography; physical and health education; visual arts; music and ICT.
+As outlined above, students in Middle School study English and French as a native or first language (including literature); French or English as an additional language for non-native speakers; mathematics; integrated science; history; geography; physical and health education; visual arts; music and design and technology.
 Other language courses are available at extra cost if there is sufficient demand.

 For more detail, please consult our ISL Secondary Curriculum Guide.